mondem0/roblox-codex-test/README.md

    * Include a `Base` part (set as `PrimaryPart`, anchored, centered on the ground), plus a `Head` assembly that pivots toward enemies.
 The `Head` can be a single `Part` **or** a `Model` that contains multiple pieces; just make sure the model’s `PrimaryPart` is the piece that should rotate.
 Keep every child anchored (or welded to the pivot) so the script can reposition them together.
    * Add a thin `Barrel` `Part` that sticks out of the front of the head.
 You can leave it as a sibling of the head or parent it under the head model—the server will locate it automatically.
 Aim the barrel down the head’s negative Z-axis so it points forward when the tower spawns.
    * Anchor every part and disable collisions so placement remains smooth.
+   * Update the matching entry in [`TowerConfigs.lua`](ReplicatedStorage/Modules/Config/TowerConfigs.lua) with a `BaseSize` vector that reflects your `Base` part’s dimensions (X and Z are used for the preview square and spacing checks).
+Towers with splash damage can also set `SplashColor` to tint their explosion effect.
 3. **Enemy models**:
    * Parent each enemy `Model` to `ReplicatedStorage/Assets/Enemies` using the names in [`EnemyConfigs.lua`](ReplicatedStorage/Modules/Config/EnemyConfigs.lua) (`Grunt`, `Runner`, `Tank`).
    * Provide a `HumanoidRootPart` (or assign a `PrimaryPart`) centered on the character plus a `Head` part.
 Anchor all geometry and disable collisions so enemies glide along the path.